Bodhana Sivanandan Age, Family, Biography

 - Sivanandan started playing chess at the age of 5 during the COVID-19 lockdown.
 In an interview, her father mentioned that they had no plans to make her play chess.
 She just stumbled across a chessboard at home and started to play.

-- Her father, who only knew basic chess, downloaded Chess.com to help her learn by watching the videos.
+- Her father, who only knew basic chess, downloaded Chess.com to help her learn by watching videos.
 In an interview, her father mentioned that at that time, he opted for the free version, thinking she might not pursue the sport further.

 I really liked the pieces, especially the knight and the queen, and I wanted to use them as toys.
 But my dad told me that I couldn’t because then the next person who got it couldn’t play,”